Frequently Asked Questions

-The VEE Board considers the December proposals at its spring meeting (April).
+The VEE Board considers the December proposals at its spring meeting (normally in April).
 The June proposals are reviewed at the fall meeting (October).
 Successful grantees typically receive the first installment of funds shortly thereafter, once the grant agreement is completed.

 4. What are VEE’s reporting requirements?

 In general, grantees report on progress quarterly.
 Grant funds are released after reports are submitted and reviewed.
 A final report is due at the end of the project with greater detail and financial reports.

 5. Is there a specific application form that I must use?

 VEE asks applicants to submit two copies of the proposal in hard copy.
 It is also helpful for us to have an email copy of the main proposal, preferably as a Word document (no need to include all the attachments).

 7. Does VEE accept unsolicited proposals?

 Yes, but all prospective grantees are encouraged to submit applications that are consistent with VEE’s priorities and according to the application deadline schedules.

 8. Do you give grants to causes other than the environment?